Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 # You code here (read-only in a JupyterBook, pls run jupyter-notebook to edit)
 ```

 **Question 2.4.
-(1 point).** What is the smallest age at which the number of people with CVD outnumber the number of people without CVD?
+(1 point).** What is the smallest age at which the number of people with CVD outnumbers the number of people without CVD?

 1. 44
 2. 55